 Experience and focus

 I earned my PhD from Hofstra University’s Clinical and School Psychology program and have extensive experience in a variety of clinical settings.
 I’ve spent many years working with law enforcement, military personnel, first responders, and families, and have helped support traumatized youth and adults, foster children, and those impacted by 9/11.
-Most recently, I served as a clinical psychologist and assistant professor at NYU Langone Hospital's Department of Psychiatry.
+I worked at Northwell Health System's Department of Trauma Psychiatry and at NYU Langone Hospital's Department of Psychiatry.
 At NYU I led the clinical research team at the Cohen Veterans Center, and later joined the Steven A Cohen Military Family Center, where I led the child and family treatment team.

 As a researcher, I have contributed to dozens of articles and professional presentations on topics related to trauma, PTSD, cognitive functioning, and pediatric mood disorders.
 I offer one-on-one case consultations, and both professional and community-oriented workshops.
-I’ve taught psychology courses at Pace University and Long Island University Post's Graduate School, and currently serve as a Clinical Assistant Professor at NYU Grossman School of Medicine.
+I’ve taught psychology courses at Pace University and Long Island University Post's Graduate School, and previously served as a Clinical Assistant Professor at NYU Grossman School of Medicine.
 Some of my academic research can be accessed using the following link for publications.

 More about my story

 In addition to my professional passions, I am a wife and the mother of two children and one mischievous four-legged family member.
-Because I experienced many fertility challenges before having a family, I am extra grateful to be a mother and am sensitive to the trials and tribulations of parenting in New York City.
-Motherhood has been one of the greatest joys and teachers for me.
+Because I experienced many fertility challenges before having a family, I am extra grateful to be a mother and am sensitive to the trials and tribulations of parenting.
+Motherhood has been one of the greatest joys, challenges, and teachers for me.

 I also enjoy photography, exercise, and time outdoors.
 As an avid runner, I completed the New York City Marathon in 2018 and usually am planning for my next physical goal.
 Running has taught me many lessons about myself, the mind-body connection, and overall health and wellness.
-When not engaging in one of these areas, you may catch me watching reruns of Law and Order episodes, plotting my next trip to a local beach, or reading a book from a recent bestseller list.
+When not engaging in one of these areas, you may catch me shopping at a farmers market, spending time at a local beach, working on my garden, or reading a book.